 Sociology (Integrated)School of Social Sciences, Education and Social Work | PhD

-The Integrated PhD in Education is designed to prepare you for doctoral-level study by providing a year of taught research-focused modules before you move on to your PhD research.
+The Integrated PhD in Sociology is designed to prepare you for doctoral-level study by providing a year of taught research-focused modules before you move on to your PhD research.

 The programme is suitable for all those wishing to engage in research but should appeal to those who have the basis of a research project but require additional support to develop this into a feasible PhD study.